WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 Glue the plastic strip to the frame, and drill 0.45" holes (for the shock ends to fit into).

-Using the same 3/32" Tube from the straight axle, and 0.45" Steering Rod, start by using the 0.45" Rod, slide the rod through the holes on the shock mounts (on the frame) to meet the Straight Axle.
+start by using the 0.45" Rod, slide the rod through the holes on the shock mounts (on the frame) to meet the Straight Axle.
 Glue the 0.45 Rod to the axle.

 Here's how your new front tube straight axle may look like before painting.

-Its up to you, as to how much detail you want to put into it !
+Its up to you, as to how much detail you want to put into it.

 You can also add steering linkage using the same method.